AINGA TRAINING

 - Building an artistic approach

-- History of the plastic arts in Madagascar
+- History of Malagasy plastic arts

 AINGA 2024

-Module 1 : Artistic residency
+Module 1: Artistic residency

 The participants in this 2024 module are: Vonjiniaina Ratovonirina, Olivia Bourgois, Carine Ratovonirina, Joey Aresoa, Mahefa Dimbiniaina, Ophélia Ralamboson, Dina Nomena Andriarimanjaka, Ashiko Ratovo, Mbolatiana Raoilison (Clipse Teean), Andy Rasoloharivony, Finoana Ratovo and Miranto Rafanomezana.